 Utah State University (USU) is a top, nationally ranked university.
 It is a land-grant institution, based in Logan, Utah with nearly 28,000 students.
 Although Utah State started as an agricultural college when it was founded in 1888, the university today offers 311 degrees from 51 departments and 8 colleges.
 In addition to the classroom-based programs, USU offers classes and degree programs to students throughout the state and the nation through distance education classes and extension programs.

-The Center for Persons with Disabilities (CPD) at Utah State University is one of the largest of the 67 University Centers for Excellence in Developmental Disabilities, Education, Research, and Services located at major universities throughout the United States, its trusts and territories.
+The Institute for Disability Research, Policy, and Practice at Utah State University is one of the largest of the 67 University Centers for Excellence in Developmental Disabilities, Education, Research, and Services located at major universities throughout the United States, its trusts and territories.
 The CPD is recognized as a pioneer in research, interdisciplinary training, technical assistance and services for people with disabilities and their families.
 They serve as a bridge between the university and the community, by ensuring that state and local government agencies, community providers, nonprofit organizations, schools, professional, families, and most importantly, individuals with disabilities have access to the most up-to-date, evidence-based education, research, and technical assistance services.

 The National Center on Disability and Access to Education (NCDAE) improves educational services for all students through distance learning technologies.
 The Center's two Institutes monitor and promote distance education policies and practices that enhance the lives of people with disabilities and their families.
 Center activities include the identification of effective technology-enhanced personnel development practices, policy monitoring and development, information dissemination, and research on distance education and technology-based programs and policies.